-In determining the appropriate amount of revenue to be recognized as the Company fulfills its obligations under its agreements, the Company performs the following steps: (i) identification of the contract with the customer; (ii) determination of whether the promised goods or services are performance obligations, including whether they are distinct in the contract; (iii) measurement of the transaction price, including the constraint on variable consideration; (iv) allocation of the transaction price to the performance obligations based on estimated selling prices; and (v) recognition of revenue when (or as) the Company satisfies each performance obligation.
+In determining the appropriate amount of revenue to be recognized as the Company fulfills its obligations under its agreements, the Company performs the following steps: (i) identification of the contract with the customer; (ii) determination of whether the promised goods or services are performance obligations, including whether they are distinct in the contract; (iii) measurement of the transaction price; (iv) allocation of the transaction price to the performance obligations based on estimated selling prices; and (v) recognition of revenue when (or as) the Company satisfies each performance obligation.

-The Company identifies a contract when an agreement with a customer creates legally enforceable rights and obligations, which occurs when a contract has been approved by both parties, both parties are committed to perform their respective obligations, each party's rights are clearly identified, payment terms are identified, commercial substance exists and it is probable that the Company will collect consideration to which it is entitled.
-The Company and its customers typically enter into master service agreements ("MSA"), which establish the terms, including prices, under which orders to purchase goods may be placed.
-In these instances, the Company's contract with a customer is the purchase order issued under the MSA.
-Certain of the Company's MSA agreements contain provisions regarding the purchase of a minimum quantity of goods.
-Under these circumstances, the Company considers the MSA to be a legally enforceable contract.
+The Company identifies a contract when an agreement with a customer creates legally enforceable rights and obligations, which occurs when a contract has been approved by both parties, the parties are committed to perform their respective obligations, each party's rights and payment terms are clearly identified, commercial substance exists and it is probable that the Company will collect the consideration to which it is entitled.